 This course will focus on enhancing the practice of ministry for church educators and ministry leaders at the doctoral level with applied skills for the prevention of sexual problems and to promote healthy sexual development.
-The three specific topics of the course are (1) parents teaching children sex education, (2) adolescent sexuality, and (3) sexual identity development.
-May also be credited for DE7643 Sexual Educator Certification III in the Doctor of Educational Ministry department.
+The three specific topics of the course are (1) parents teaching children sex education; (2) adolescent sexuality; and (3) sexual identity development.
 3 hours.